MSRConnections/Azure-training-course/Content/On-Demand High Throughput and High Performance Computing in Azure/SLURM Linux Cluster HOL/SLURM Linux Cluster HOL.md

 1. You are reqired to type the resource group name into the edit box near the top of the Delete blade.
 If the name matches, the **Delete** button enables so you can delete the resource group.

 1. Click the **Delete** button to remove all traces of this lab from your account.

+### Summary ###

+In this hands-on lab, you learned how to:

+- Create a resource group to hold your SLURM cluster
+- Deploy preconfigured virtual machines using the Azure Quick Start Templates
+- Copy local resources to the SLURM cluster
+- Copy files into blob storage
+- Use ssh to remote into the master machine of the SLURM cluster
+- Kick off a SLURM job
+- View the status of a SLURM job
+- Retrieve the results of the job from blob storage
+- Suspending virtual machines
+- Deleting a resource group to remove all traces

+Copyright 2015 Microsoft Corporation.
+All rights reserved.
+Except where otherwise noted, these materials are licensed under the terms of the Apache License, Version 2.0.
+You may use it according to the license as is most appropriate for your project on a case-by-case basis.
+The terms of this license can be found in http://www.apache.org/licenses/LICENSE-2.0.